mapillary/mapillary_tools/README.md

 Requirements
 =============

+### User requirements

-To import images to Mapillary, an account is required and can be created [here](https://www.mapillary.com).
+To import images to Mapillary, an account* is required and can be created [here](https://www.mapillary.com).

-When using the import tools for the first time, user authentication is required.
+*When using the import tools for the first time, user authentication is required.
 You will be prompted to enter your account email and password.

+### Image and video requirements

 Images are required to contain embedded Mapillary image description in the image EXIF.
 More information [here](https://help.mapillary.com/hc/en-us/articles/115001717829-Geotagging-images).

-In case images were captured with the Mapillary app, this requirement is met and images can be uploaded.

-In other cases, Mapillary image description needs to be inserted in the image EXIF using the process tool.
+In case images were captured with the Mapillary app, this requirement is met and images can be uploaded, otherwise Mapillary image description needs to be inserted in the image EXIF with the help of the `process` tool.
+For images to be processed successfully, image capture time is always required in the image EXIF.
+Latitude, longitude and camera direction are also required in the image EXIF, but can, under advanced usage, be read from external sources, or derived in case of camera direction.

-Videos require sampling into images, before processing and uploading.
+Videos require sampling into images with the help of the `sample_video` advanced tool, prior processing and uploading.

 Usage
 =============